JayeMcC/LaravelTest/README.md

 php artisan email:send-welcome {user_id}
 ```

-The DB is automatically seeded, so feel free to log in with the following details, or register to gain your own:
+The DB is automatically seeded, so feel free to log in with the following details, or register to gain your own (I recommend jaye.r.mcc+laravelTestAdmin@gmail.com as it's an admin account):

 ```
 email: jaye.r.mcc+laravelTestAdmin@gmail.com